 Attorney Fees.
 The couple can hire one attorney to represent them in their joint bankruptcy case.
 Typically, bankruptcy attorneys charge less for a joint Chapter 7 bankruptcy case than they charge for two separate individual Chapter 7 cases.

 Filing Fee.
-Currently, the Chapter 7 bankruptcy filing fee is $299.
-A married couple filing a joint Chapter 7 bankruptcy petition will only have to pay for one filing fee.
-If the two parties filed for Chapter 7 bankruptcy separately, they would each have to pay the $299 filing fee.
+A married couple filing a joint Chapter 7 bankruptcy petition will only have to pay for one court filing fee.
+If the two parties filed for Chapter 7 bankruptcy separately, they would each have to pay the court filing fee.